blockchainsllc/in3/docs/USN-APP.md

 ```
 The "trick" is very simple.
 I suggest to have a look at the C sources of the hw-test FW in in3-c/samples and also to look at the test App sources to see both the ends of the BT communication process.
 For example, if we have to send 400 bytes of data and the MTU is lower, for example if it is just 20 (remember, the real space is MTU -3, cause the 3 bytes of header is a fix value) then we initially send a packet that contains a "magical number" plus the true data length (400 in this case).
 In the C source you can read: if the received packet length is 8 and if the first 4 bytes are the "magical number" then this packet is a start of one splitted transmission.
 So, in that case, the buffers are cleared, the counters necessary for joining the splitted packets are initialized and then all is ready to receive the next small packets.
 Every packet is queued to the previous in the "big receive buffer" and when the total of received data is equal the the one received in the "magical" packet, then the receiption is complete and you can handle the data.
-The "magical number" used in the C source is 0x696e3363.
+The "magical number" used in the C source is 0x696e3363 or "in3c" in ASCII.
 I used, in my hw-test, a different one: 0xF0CACC1A, just 'cause I found it in some memory integrity check function and I agreed with the authors: FOCACCIA is better than DEADBEEF.